TheNathanSpace/SpotifyPlaylistRanker/README.md

 2. Create the `.env` configuration file (see below section).
 3. Start the app with `docker compose up`.

-`compose.yaml` has some network and permissions stuff that you probably want to remove because I set it up specifically for my server.
+`compose.yaml` has some network and permissions stuff that you probably want to remove because I set it up specifically for my server. `Dockerfile` also set the permissions to 65536.

 ### `.env` Configuration File